Random Maps: Jump to Version 3.0 Upgrade Guide!

 Can I put empty objects on purpose?

 By default, the plugin scans for the last asset of a row.
-You may use the Stopper Region Id (61 by default, which can be changed in the Plugin Manager) to tell the plugin where it should stop scanning.
+You may use the Stopper Region ID (61 by default, which can be changed in the Plugin Manager) to tell the plugin where it should stop scanning.
 That is useful when you want to allow an asset to not spawn at all.

 Put Region Tiles on the Snippets

 By putting Region Tiles on your Snippets, you define where objects spawn.
-In detail, you place one Region Tile for one asset (regardless of its size).

 Let’s go through all the different asset types.
 I recommend you to start with the exits first.